Responding to Subpoenas and Court Orders

 Federal and state law differs on when an entity can release not public data education data without consent.
 Under the federal Family Educational Rights and Privacy Act (FERPA), an entity can release records pursuant to a valid subpoena or court order.
 (See 34 CFR 99.31(a)(9)(i).)
 However, under state law, an entity must have a court order before releasing any not public education data.
 (See Minnesota Statutes, section 13.32, subdivision 3(b).)

 If your entity receives a federal administrative subpoena or a federal grand jury subpoena, you may be required to release the not public data requested in the subpoena pursuant to the Supremacy Clause of the U.S. Constitution.
 (See Equal Empl.
 Opportunity Commn. v.
 County of Hennepin, 623 F. Supp.
 29 (D. Minn., 1985); In re Grand Jury Subpoena, 198 F.Supp.2d 1113 (D. Alaska 2002).)
-Always consult your legal counsel when responding to federal subpoenas.

 Also, the fact that a person is involved in litigation with a government entity does not prevent her from requesting and accessing (from that entity) data to which she is entitled under Chapter 13.
 (See Advisory Opinion 04-074.)